U.S. flag

 Depositaries must:

-• Pledge sufficient eligible collateral security as required by the Secretary of the Treasury;
+• Pledge sufficient eligible collateral security as required by the Secretary of the Treasury,

-Each agency must:
+Each federal entity must:

-• Provide the TCMM Operations Team with a timely annual update of contact information;
+• Provide the TCMM Operations Team with a timely annual update of contact information,

 • Notify the TCMM Operations Team immediately when there are changes to authorized individuals.
-See Treasury Collateral Management and Monitoring website to obtain the form to update contact information;
+See Treasury Collateral Management and Monitoring website to obtain the form to update contact information,

-• Provide timely address changes to the TCMM Operations Team;
+• Provide timely address changes to the TCMM Operations Team,

 • Ensure that TCMM system has the most accurate and up-to-date amount on deposit to be collateralized.
 This allows the TCMM Operations Team to maintain sufficient collateral in excess of the recognized deposit insurance limit (generally $250,000).
-See 12 CFR 330 (Deposit Insurance Coverage); and
+See 12 CFR 330 (Deposit Insurance Coverage), and

 4025.50—Fiscal Service